MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-authentication/static-web-app-with-api/configure-source-code-for-msal.md

 1. Open a browser with the local client URL, `http://localhost:3000/`.

-1. The first time you sign in to the app, you (as the user) need to give the Authentication app (created in the Azure portal) permission to access your data.
-This is the same API permission created in the authentication app:
+1. The first time you sign in to the app, you (as the user) need to give the Microsoft identity platform app (created in the Azure portal) permission to access your data.
+This is the same API permission created in the Microsoft identity platform app:

     * Microsoft Graph - User.Read
     * Your own API - access_as_user